Costco China

 |---|---|---|---|

-| Truffle Pizza | ¥22/slice | ~$3.10 | Black truffle sauce base with mozzarella, mushrooms, and sometimes topped with Peking duck slices and mini shrimp.
-Yes, truffle-and-duck pizza for three dollars.
-This is the food court item that breaks people's brains on social media. |
+| Truffle Pizza | ¥22/slice | ~$3.10 | Black truffle sauce base with mozzarella, mushrooms, sometimes topped with Peking duck and shrimp.
+Truffle-and-duck pizza for three dollars. |

-| Seafood Pizza (Okonomiyaki-Style) | ¥22/slice | ~$3.10 | Shrimp, tuna, crab sticks, drizzled with Japanese mayo and bonito flakes — it's basically okonomiyaki on a pizza crust, and it works better than it has any right to |
+| Seafood Pizza (Okonomiyaki-Style) | ¥22/slice | ~$3.10 | Shrimp, tuna, crab sticks, drizzled with Japanese mayo and bonito flakes — basically okonomiyaki on a pizza crust |

-| Red Wine Beef Pie | ¥28 | ~$3.90 | A China exclusive — flaky pastry filled with red wine-braised beef.
-Rich, savory, and unlike anything at other Costco locations.
+| Red Wine Beef Pie | ¥28 | ~$3.90 | Flaky pastry filled with red wine-braised beef.
 Think beef Wellington's casual cousin. |

-| Peking Duck Roll | ¥28 | ~$3.90 | The signature China-exclusive item.
-Tender sliced duck, hoisin sauce, scallions, and cucumber wrapped in a thin pancake-style roll.
-It's Peking duck for the price of a subway ride.
-People photograph this. |
+| Peking Duck Roll | ¥28 | ~$3.90 | The signature China exclusive.
+Sliced duck, hoisin sauce, scallions, and cucumber in a thin pancake roll — Peking duck for the price of a subway ride. |

-| Spicy Fried Chicken Bucket | ¥35-55 | ~$4.90-$7.60 | 3 or 6-piece, thick-battered thighs and drumsticks with Sichuan peppercorn seasoning — numbing, spicy, deeply satisfying |
+| Spicy Fried Chicken Bucket | ¥35-55 | ~$4.90-$7.60 | 3 or 6-piece thick-battered thighs and drumsticks with Sichuan peppercorn seasoning |

 | Okonomiyaki | ¥28 | ~$3.90 | Japanese-style savory pancake with octopus, corn, mayo, and bonito flakes (Suzhou location only) |